arielsalminen/responsive-nav.js/CONTRIBUTING.md

+# Pull Request Guidelines

-# Please follow these conventions below if you want to do a pull request.
+Please follow these conventions below if you want to do a pull request.

 ## General